What are the KPIs of Software Testing and QA Metrics?

-KPIs or Key Performance Indicators in the software testing industry are some measurable values that are computed to gauge the efficiency and effectiveness of the testing process as a whole.
+Software KPIs or Key Performance Indicators in the software testing industry are some measurable values computed to gauge the efficiency and effectiveness of the software testing process as a whole.

-Though it may seem that measuring the KPIs is a natural thing to do, there is a divide between the people of the software testing community on the use of KPIs.
-Some say that KPIs can’t help achieve a much-needed balance between time, cost and quality while others swear by their effectiveness.
+Though it may seem natural to use software testing KPIs to gauge efficiency, there is a divide between the people of the testing community on using KPIs in the Software Testing industry.
+Some say that Software Testing KPIs can’t help achieve a much-needed balance between time, cost, and quality, while others swear by their effectiveness.

 There is no hard and fast rule to measure all these KPIs and you can also come up with KPIs that are not mentioned in the list.
 The most common KPIs that are measured in the software testing industry: